 Follow the below steps for this:

-Step 1 – Go to INSERT tab.
-Click on SmartArt options under Illustrations section as per below screenshot.
+Step 1 – Go to the INSERT tab.
+Click on SmartArt options under the Illustrations section as per the below screenshot.

-Step 2 – Now click on Hierarchy option in the left pane and it will display the various types of template in the right side window.
-Refer below screenshot.
+Step 2 – Now click on the Hierarchy option in the left pane, and it will display the various types of templates in the right side window.
+Refer to the below screenshot.

-After clicking on the shape, it will display a SmartArt shape in excel sheet which looks like below screenshot.
+After clicking on the shape, it will display a SmartArt shape in an excel sheet, which looks like the below screenshot.

 Step 4 – Enter the CEO title under the first text box.
-Refer the below screenshot.
+Refer to the below screenshot.

-Step 6 – As assistant President falls under Vice President hence choose the 3rd text box and click on Demote option under Create Graphic section as shown in the below screenshot.
+Step 6 – As assistant President falls under Vice President, choose the 3rd text box and click on Demote option under Create Graphic section, as shown in the below screenshot.